-The Industry Innovation Competition is designed to get the best thinking from the private sector to solve VA's most pressing challenges.
-We're interested in solutions from all types of organizations—from established leaders in industry to new start-ups, non-profits, and academic institutions.
+The Industry Innovation Competition is an opportunity for the private sector to help solve VA's most pressing challenges.
+This year, our goal is to improve mental health care for Veterans.
+We're interested in solutions from all types of organizations, from established leaders in industry to new start-ups, non-profits, and academic institutions.

 If we select your proposal, we'll award a contract to demonstrate the value of your innovation via pilot implementation or prototype.
 The most successful will go on to broader deployment within VA—a nationwide organization of more than 300,000 employees who provide health care and benefits to over eight million Veterans.
 We selected 50 ideas for award out of the nearly 900 submitted in the first three Industry Innovation Competitions.

 We ran the most recent competition from February 4, 2014 through November 1, 2015 for the following challenges:

 - Upstream Suicide Intervention: An estimated 22 Veterans die from suicide each day.
 Considering that suicide rates for Veterans without access to health care services are significantly higher than for those utilizing health care services, connecting Veterans to available services is paramount.
 VA is looking for novel, upstream interventions and strategies that build upon existing knowledge of risk factors and their relationship to service use/treatment.